“No one has ever become poor by giving.” – Anne Frank

 Give a Voice

-PCHA understands the desperate need for research to improve outcomes for patients with CHD.
+CCHD understands the desperate need for research to improve outcomes for patients with CHD.
 We work with federal agencies, medical professionals and investigators to promote patient focused research.
-PCHA promotes patient engagement in research from protocol development and implementation through information dissemination.
+CCHD promotes patient engagement in research from protocol development and implementation through information dissemination.
 We also advocate for robust funding mechanisms that address critical gaps in understanding of CHD.

 Our state chapter program gives hope to families through direct support and education, meeting families where they are.
 Through local activities like peer-to-peer support, care package distribution and education materials; we are working directly with patient, families and medical professionals, impacting one life at a time.